Agrimatics/activemodel-datastore/README.md

 When you want a Rails app backed by a managed, massively-scalable datastore solution.
 Cloud Datastore automatically handles sharding and replication, providing you with a highly available and durable database that scales automatically to handle your applications' load.
-Cloud Datastore provides a myriad of capabilities such as ACID transactions, SQL-like queries, indexes and much more.

 ## Table of contents